axllent/web-validator/README.md

 ### When I scan a single page, web-validator scans many other pages too

 When scanning a page, the software will check all internal links from that single page, which include both pages and files.
-Only a HEAD request done on linked pages (no validation etc) to check for a response.
+Only a HEAD request is done on linked pages (no validation etc) to check for a valid response.

 ### Web-validator says some of my outbound links are broken, however they do work